CExA-project/CExA-project.github.io/content/news/2025-02-19-Eigth-Kokkos-tea-time/index.md

 {{< cta cta_text="<i class='fa fa-calendar'></i>&nbsp; Add to calendar" cta_link="/kokkos-tea-time.ics" >}}

-Keigo Nitadori will give a talk on "Experience with Kokkos for Lattice QCD Code Bridge++"
+Keigo Nitadori will give a talk entitled "Experience with Kokkos for Lattice QCD Code Bridge++"

 Keigo Nitadori is a technical scientist at RIKEN R-CCS.
 He has a Ph.D. in Science (defended in 2009), for Computational Astronomy; he specializes in high-performance gravitational N-body simulations and was recipient of the ACM Gordon Bell Prize in SC09 and SC12.